truera/trulens/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Relevant Logs/Tracebacks**
 Please copy and paste any relevant log output.
 This will be automatically formatted into code, so no need for backticks.
+If the issue is related to the TruLens dashboard, please also include a screenshot.

 **Environment:**
  - OS: [e.g. MacOS, Windows]
  - Python Version
  - TruLens version
  - Versions of other relevant installed libraries

 **Additional context**
 Add any other context about the problem here.